reljajankovic/ms_blog/_posts/2022-06-19-pbi-estimation-how-to-choose-between-story-points-&-ideal-days.md

+---
+layout: post
-# PBI Estimation: How To Choose Between Story Points & Ideal Days
+title: PBI Estimation: How To Choose Between Story Points & Ideal Days
+image: assets/images/swot-analysis/Product_Backlog_Item_Organization.png
+---

 A key feature of the Scrum framework is the ability to plan our sprints and releases by evaluating the work capacity of our team.
 This becomes much more difficult if we don't have a standardized way of estimating the size of our tasks.
 In this article, we will cover the two most common approaches to product backlog item estimation, story points and ideal days.

 ## What Is A Product Backlog Item?